CameronHN/win10-win11-display-scripts/README.md

 Understand the following before running a script:

+* Understand the layout of your dual display setup.
-* You need to go to your settings and identify your displays
+* Head to your settings and identify your displays.
 * Each display will be identified with a number.
 Take note of these numbers.

 ![GIF on how to identify displays](assets/videos/IdentifyDisplays.gif)

 ### Installation

-To execute a script, simply double click on the file
+To execute a script, simply double click on the file.

 ## Usage